amritsharma/writing-challenge/Jan22-Zoom-Fatigue.md

 2020 was weird.

+Ok fine.
 That's an obvious understatement.

-We still have a pandemic ravering through the world that has officially claimed more than 2,000,000 lives, upended livelihoods, WFH .
+Yet here we are, a couple weeks into 2021 and we aren't somehow magically out of the pandemic.
+COVID-19 has claimed more than 2,000,000 lives, upended livelihoods, confined many of us to our home, those lucky of us

-This is an unpopular opinion at my workplace.

 We're closing in on a whole year since the pandemic ushered in a Remote First work culture.